 Goals and values of Industry: The goals of industry may involve maximizing profits (increasing the value to the shareholders or to the owners of companies) in the case of for-profit organizations or other objectives, in the case of not-for-profit entities.
-Not-for-profit organizations may include access to care and/or progress in knowledge of their goals.
+Not-for-profit organizations may include access to care and/or progress in knowledge.
 To achieve their objectives, health care providers have to offer products and services that are purchased or reimbursed by payers.
 Providers of health care will make different decisions regarding products and services offered and related investment also according to their perspective.
 Providers that face pressure to produce short-term financial results are likely to conduct business differently from those that take a long-term perspective.
 Forms of ownership and management that lead to a focus on short-run profit maximizing will have different goals from those that take a long-term view.
-The decisions that matter, in addition to prices of services and products, relate to R&D efforts, range of services and/or products provided and their pricing and procurement strategies [72].
+The decisions that matter relate to R&D efforts, range of services and/or products provided and their pricing.